 So, you’ve applied for a role that appears to fit with what you are looking for, the phone rings and bingo, you’ve got yourself an interview!
-Obviously, you won’t know until you’ve been to the interview whether it’s the right role for you, however, you need to prepare assuming it will be.
+Obviously, you won’t know until you’ve been to the interview whether it’s the right role for you, however, you need to prepare to assume it will be.

 You may kick yourself afterwards if your lack of planning leads to a rejection when you came away full of positivity and hope.

-What format will the interview take?,
+What format will the interview take?

 Whether you applied directly or via a recruiter, you must ask this: Who is interviewing you and what are their job titles?
 Will it take a more relaxed, informal style, or will it be more formal/competency based?